The Super Mario Bros. Movie: Plot

-At the wedding ceremony, Bowser intends to sacrifice all of his prisoners in Peach's honor.
-Toad smuggles an Ice Flower into Peach's bouquet, which she uses to freeze Bowser and the chain lowering the prisoners into the lava.
+At the wedding ceremony, Bowser intends to sacrifice all of his prisoners, including Luigi and the Kongs, in Peach's honor.
+Toad smuggles an Ice Flower into Peach's bouquet, which she uses to freeze both Bowser and the chain lowering the prisoners into the lava.
 Mario and Donkey Kong fight their way through Bowser's army and free the prisoners, with Mario using a Tanooki Suit to save Luigi.
-Bowser frees himself and launches a Bomber Bill to destroy the Mushroom Kingdom, but Mario knocks it off-course and directs it into the Warp Pipe, where it detonates, creating a vacuum that sucks Bowser's castle and its occupants into Brooklyn.
+Bowser frees himself and launches a Bomber Bill to destroy the Mushroom Kingdom, but Mario knocks it off-course and directs it into the Warp Pipe where it detonates, creating a vacuum that sucks Bowser's castle and its occupants into Brooklyn.

-Mario attempts to grab the Star but is attacked by the enraged Bowser, who swiftly defeats Peach, Toad, and Donkey Kong.
+Upon being vacuumed into Brooklyn, Mario attempts to grab the Star but the enraged Bowser violently beats him up in the process; he also attacks and defeats Peach, Toad, and Donkey Kong.
 Mario sees his business' commercial on a television and is motivated to face Bowser, who almost incinerates him.
 Luigi uses a manhole cover to save Mario, and they both grab the Super Star.
-Becoming temporarily invincible, they defeat the Koopas, destroy Bowser's castle, and incapacitate him.
+Becoming temporarily invincible, they defeat the army, destroy Bowser's castle, and incapacitate him.
 Peach shrinks Bowser with a blue Mini Mushroom before Toad imprisons him in a jar.
-Mario and Luigi are hailed as heroes by Brooklyn's populace, including their parents and Spike.

-Sometime later, after moving into a house in the Mushroom Kingdom, the Mario brothers begin a day of plumbing work together.
+Mario and Luigi are hailed as heroes by Brooklyn's populace, including their parents and Spike, and bid their farewell to Donkey Kong before moving into a house in the Mushroom Kingdom.
+Sometime later, the Mario brothers begin a day of plumbing work together.